Sailor Beware

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Sailor Beware against these established plot points, we can identify how Hal Walker utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Sailor Beware within the comedy genre.

 Hal Walker's Structural Approach